CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 :width: 700
 :align: center

  Figure 2: **Main CellProfiler window**.
 To load images, drag and drop images into the right area.
-To load a pipeline (.ccpipe or .ccproj files), drag and drop the pipeline file into the left area.
+To load a pipeline (.cppipe or .cpproj files), drag and drop the pipeline file into the left area.
 ```

 - Drag and drop the `‘segmentation_start.cppipe’` ﬁle into the `‘Analysis modules’` pane on the left.